The Role of Buy-Sell Life Insurance in Business Continuity

 We’ll help you align the agreement, valuation method, and life insurance funding so the plan works when it’s needed most.

 A buy-sell agreement is a legally binding contract that outlines what happens to an owner’s shares if that owner exits the business.
-While many people think of death first, well-built agreements often address multiple “trigger events,” such as death, disability, retirement, divorce, or voluntary departure.
+While many people think of death first, well-built agreements often address multiple trigger events.
 The agreement defines who can buy the shares, how the price is determined, and the process used to complete the transfer.

 Why Life Insurance Is Often the Best Way to Fund a Buy-Sell